JuliaSparse/Pardiso.jl/README.md

 ### Setting the matrix type

-The matrix type can be explicitly set with `set_matrixtype(ps, key)` where the key has the following meaning:
+The matrix type can be explicitly set with `set_matrixtype!(ps, key)` where the key has the following meaning:

 | enum                 | integer | Matrix type                               |
 |--------------------- |---------| ----------------------------------------  |